paultheastronomer/K-profile/README.md

 K-profile
 =========

-K_profile.py - Creates a model Potassium line under the assumption of a isothermal atmosphere.
+K_profile.py - Creates a model Potassium line under the assumption of an isothermal atmosphere.
 Uses the equation of Lecavelier des Etangs et al. (2008).

 Usage
 -----

-Edit the reduciton.json file in the params directory and change the parameters to suit your needs.
+Edit the `reduciton.json` file in the params directory and change the parameters to suit your needs.

 To run the program and produce a .pdf output do